PRECIOUS-Gold sprints to over 5-year peak after Fed hints at rate cuts

 * Fed holds rates steady, signals potential cuts this year

-* Silver hits more than 2-month high
+* Silver hits nearly 3-month high

-* Gold in Australian dollar breaches A$2,000 mark for first time (Adds comments, details, updates prices)
+* Gold in Australian dollar breaches A$2,000 mark for first time

+* Spot gold may gain more to $1,404 per ounce - technicals (Updates prices)

 By Brijesh Patel

-June 20 (Reuters) - Gold prices surged as much as 1.8% to their highest in more than five years on Thursday after the U.S. Federal Reserve signalled possible interest rate cuts later this year, sending the dollar and U.S. Treasury yields lower.
+June 20 (Reuters) - Gold prices surged 2% to their highest in more than five years on Thursday after the U.S. Federal Reserve signalled possible interest rate cuts later this year, sending the dollar lower and U.S. Treasury yields plunging.

-The Federal Reserve on Wednesday said it was ready to battle growing global and domestic economic risks with interest rate cuts beginning as early as next month, as it took stock of rising trade tensions and growing concerns about weak inflation.
+The Fed on Wednesday said it was ready to battle growing global and domestic economic risks with interest rate cuts beginning as early as next month, as it took stock of rising trade tensions and growing concerns about weak inflation.

 Lower interest rates decrease the opportunity cost of holding non-yielding bullion and weigh on the dollar, making gold cheaper for investors holding other currencies.

-“The weakness in the dollar seen due to the rate cut expectations and a lot of short covering due to the sudden jump in prices are behind the sharp move,” said Benjamin Lu, analyst, Phillip Futures, adding that some of the weaker stop losses were taken out.
+“The weakness in the dollar seen due to the rate cut expectations and a lot of short-covering due to the sudden jump in prices are behind the sharp move,” said Benjamin Lu, an analyst with Phillip Futures, adding that some of the weaker stop losses were taken out.

 “With this move, the target for gold investors has moved to $1,400 and the key is to sustain this momentum for this week.
 On the longer term, it is going to be difficult to stay above $1,400 as with better conditions for riskier assets due to rate cuts, investors might move to equities.”